ajspakow/wlcstat/doc/source/wlcstruc_notes.rst

 Green function.
 The structure factor is expressible in terms of the magnitude of the scattering vector due to the rotational invariance of the governing statistics.
-Using results given in Sec. <wlcgreen_notes>, we write the structure factor as
+Using results given in :ref:`Wormlike Chain Green's Function`, we write the structure factor as

 .. math::
     S(\vec{k}) =